 One of the top concerns of policy owners subject to a premium increase is whether they should expect additional future increases.
 A lifetime premium guarantee eliminates this concern and makes it easier for our policy owners to plan for the future–whether that includes paying the increased premium or reducing their benefits to reduce the impact of the increase.

 By exempting policy owners or reducing the premium increase amount requested at older ages, our goal is to help reduce the financial impact of the premium increase as our policy owners age, especially during their retirement years.

 In addition to the proposals described above, we will also provide a number of options to help reduce the impact of an increase by adjusting coverage (reducing benefits, or removing or modifying riders).
 If applicable, these customized options will be available in the notification letters you will receive approximately 90 days before an increase is implemented.
 Once the information about how this increase may impact your policy is available, your New York Life agent will be prepared to discuss these options in detail.
 Or you may call our LTC Premium Change Customer Care Team at 1-800-890-7798 Monday to Friday, 8am to 6pm CST.

-New York Life is in the process of submitting formal requests to the insurance regulators in each state, providing an actuarial basis for our request to increase premiums.
-The regulators will review our requests based on their criteria for granting or allowing an increase.
+New York Life submitted formal requests to the insurance regulators in each state, providing an actuarial basis for our request to increase premiums.
+The regulators review our requests based on their criteria for granting or allowing an increase.
 In some cases, regulators may not grant the full increase we request, they may require us to implement it in phases, or they may deny our request.

 Specific details will become available after our request is reviewed by the state department of insurance in the respective policy issue state.